 This is completely illogical.
-Almost anyone who is thinking about conducting a trademark search wants to know whether their desired mark is eligible for registration.
+Almost anyone who’s thinking about conducting a trademark search wants to know whether their desired mark is eligible for registration.
 An opinion based on the USPTO search is what most people would be seeking.
 So what’s with Trademarkia’s reluctance to offer an opinion on the USPTO search?
 Well, let me toss out a theory.
-Could it be that Trademarkia does not issue this kind of opinion because it does not want to dissuade people from filing trademark applications through its service?
+Could it be that Trademarkia doesn’t issue this kind of opinion because it doesn’t want to dissuade people from filing trademark applications through its service?

 After all, if Trademarkia issues an opinion of the USPTO search which states that a particular mark is unavailable for registration, then that is one less trademark application for Trademarkia and less dollars sitting in Trademarkia’s pocket.
-Conversely, common law trademarks will not block the federal registration of a trademark because the USPTO does not consider common law marks when determining whether a particular mark is entitled to registration.
-So, even an unfavorable opinion based on the common law trademark search would not necessarily stop someone from applying to register their mark through Trademarkia.
-It is also important to note that there are many categories of trademarks that are ineligible for registration under any circumstances.
+Conversely, common law trademarks won’t block the federal registration of a trademark because the USPTO doesn’t consider common law marks when determining whether a particular mark is entitled to registration.
+So, even an unfavorable opinion based on the common law trademark search wouldn’t necessarily stop someone from applying to register their mark through Trademarkia.
+It’s also important to note that there are many categories of trademarks that are ineligible for registration under any circumstances.
 Not surprisingly, Trademarkia isn’t going to tell you whether your mark falls into one of those categories or not.

 Avoiding the Grand Illusion of the Trademarkia Trademark Search